 Why CHF’s marketing team implemented Simple

-CHF implemented Simple’s marketing operations platform to help it improve planning and the efficient allocation of resources as well as manage marketing requests, manage and improve the briefing process, streamline marketing production workflows and approvals, store approved creative assets, reduce go-to-market times and centralise all projects and communication in one platform.
+CHF implemented Simple’s MRM platform to help it improve planning and the efficient allocation of resources as well as manage marketing requests, manage and improve the briefing process, streamline marketing production workflows and approvals, store approved creative assets, reduce go-to-market times and centralise all projects and communication in one platform.